Biofeedback: Electrodermograph

 An electrodermograph (EDG) measures skin electrical activity directly (skin conductance and skin potential) and indirectly (skin resistance) using electrodes placed over the digits or hand and wrist.
 Orienting responses to unexpected stimuli, arousal and worry, and cognitive activity can increase eccrine sweat gland activity, increasing the conductivity of the skin for electric current.

 In skin conductance, an electrodermograph imposes an imperceptible current across the skin and measures how easily it travels through the skin.
 When anxiety raises the level of sweat in a sweat duct, conductance increases.
 Skin conductance is measured in microsiemens (millionths of a siemens).
 In skin potential, a therapist places an active electrode over an active site (e.g., the palmar surface of the hand) and a reference electrode over a relatively inactive site (e.g., forearm).
 Skin potential is the voltage that develops between eccrine sweat glands and internal tissues and is measured in millivolts (thousandths of a volt).
 In skin resistance, also called galvanic skin response (GSR), an electrodermograph imposes a current across the skin and measures the amount of opposition it encounters.
 Skin resistance is measured in kΩ (thousands of ohms).

 Biofeedback therapists use electrodermal biofeedback when treating anxiety disorders, hyperhidrosis (excessive sweating), and stress.
 Electrodermal biofeedback is used as an adjunct to psychotherapy to increase client awareness of their emotions.
-In addition, electrodermal measures have long served as one of the central tools in polygraphy (lie detection) because they reflect changes in anxiety or emotional activation.
+Psychophysiological phenomena inferred from electrodermal activity have historically been regarded as a central feature in lie detection, which is the main purpose of polygraphic assessments.
+However, there is little evidence to support electrodermography as a reliable means to detect lies, and the use of polygraphs is largely considered a form of either pseudoscience or junk science by the scientific community.